Patrick941/MutliThreading-in-C/PromelaBasics/Notes.md

         n = temp;
         printf("Process P%d, n = %d\n", _pid, n)
     }
+### 'init'
-### 'init' is a process which is executed before other processes in promela, it is also able to 'run' and 'stop' other processes.
+This is a process which is executed before other processes in promela, it is also able to 'run' and 'stop' other processes.
 It is also able to wait for other processes using nr_pr.
 This can all be shown in the code block below:
     init{
         atomic{
             run P();